kinow/autosubmit/docs/source/agui/tree.rst

 As you might infer, the logic is fairly straightforward: Start your string with the word or part of the word you are looking for, then add ``*`` and the word or part of the word that follows, and so on.
 The algorithm will split your string by ``*`` and then search for each part in order, once it finds the part in the title of the job, it takes a substring of the job title to not repeat the next search in the same string, it continues looking for the next part in the new reduced string, and so on.

-You can extend this funcionality considering that date, member, section, chunk names start with the symbol ``_`` and finish with the same symbol.
+You can extend this functionality considering that date, member, section, chunk names start with the symbol ``_`` and finish with the same symbol.

 .. important:: This view is designed to show a structured view of your experiment, if you want a more dependency oriented view that shows better the execution sequence of your jobs, you can refer to :ref:`graphRepresentation`.